 Girls Who Code Club (Grades 6-12)

 Girls Who Code is a national nonprofit organization dedicated to closing the gender gap in technology.
 The Friends of the Library sponsors a club at the library for students ages 13-18.
-Club members learn how to code at their own pace in a comfortable environment.
-They put their coding skills by completing a group impact project to solve a community problem.
+Club members learn how to code at their own pace in a comfortable environment and then work together on a group project in the spring.

 Registration for the 2018-2019 school year is closed.
 Information about joining next year's club will be available in July 2019.